ZoomInfo

 2. LinkedIn Sales Navigator

 LinkedIn Sales Navigator provides access to LinkedIn's professional network for prospecting and relationship building.
 The platform includes advanced search filters that let you find prospects based on job title, company, industry, and other professional criteria.
 You can save leads and accounts to track their activity and receive updates when they change jobs or post content.
+The relationship mapping features help you discover tools to discover cross-functional buyers in large accounts by revealing existing connections.

 The tool includes InMail messaging for reaching prospects outside your network and TeamLink features that show you existing connections within your organization.
 Sales Navigator integrates with CRM systems like Salesforce and Microsoft Dynamics to sync contact information and track engagement activities.